Push Notifications vs Text Reminders: Which Works Better?

-The average person receives somewhere between 80 and 200 notifications per day.
-Some estimates run higher.
+The average US smartphone user receives 46 or more push notifications per day (CleverTap).
 Social media alerts, news updates, app promotions, game nudges, weather warnings, delivery tracking, calendar pings.
 The sheer volume has trained most people to do the same thing every time: glance, swipe, forget.

 Push notifications were designed to get your attention.
 But when everything is trying to get your attention, nothing does.
 The notification center on your phone is not a to-do list.
 It is a graveyard.
 Things go in, get swiped away, and are never seen again.
 That is fine for a news headline.
 It is not fine for something you actually need to do.